michaelkrzyzaniak/HDR-Audio/README.md

 https://michaelkrzyzaniak.com/marshmallow/shop.php

 The code is fairly preliminary and is not intended to be an out-of-the-box solution, but is provided incase anyohe wants to play with it or develop it further.

+An example program is in offline_example/main.c and can be compiled from that directory with

+gcc *.c ../src/*.c